What is email list cleaning?

 It can also help produce fewer bounces from bad email addresses.
 Lower bounce rates on your emails improve your sender reputation because it signals to ISPs (Internet Service Providers) that you’re committed to respecting recipients’ inboxes instead of spamming them.
 This translates to improved deliverability across your entire subscriber base.

-Using a dirty email list does have a cost: the damage to your sender reputation from email bounces, unsubscribes, and spam complaints.
+The cost of not using a clean email list can be: the damage to your sender reputation from email bounces, unsubscribes, and spam complaints.
 Over time this damage adds up and can negatively affect your ability to reach your entire subscriber base, including your best or most engaged customers.

 1. Ask Questions